jkhsjdhjs/maubot-webhook/README.md

 The path supports variable resources, which can be used to extract information from the request URL to format the [`room`](#room) and the [`message`](#message).
 Further information on this can be found in [the formatting section](#formatting).

-*The instance has to be restarted for changes to this setting to take effect:
-Click the `Running` switch to stop the instance, then save.
-Click the `Running` switch again to start it, then save again.*

 ### `method`
 Specifies the HTTP method that can be used on the given path.